 Students will maintain or improve strength, flexibility, coordination, awareness and function of the upper body.
 Students will learn upper body exercises and how to modify them to meet their needs.
 Students can also participate in activities of daily living such as dressing, meal preparation, art, board games and adaptive sports.

-Communication Skills
+Communication and Cognition Skills

 Fall classes will start on term will be Thursday, August 14, 2025.
 Please see term dates below.